aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 ### Run the installer

-Before running the installer, check for the best CUDA version to use.
+The script installs all dependencies via system packages (OpenMPI, FFTW, libtiff, libpng, X11) and builds Relion from source.
 The `--cuda-arch` flag should match your GPU instance type.
 If omitted, the script attempts auto-detection.

 | Instance Family | GPU | CUDA Architecture |